RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball

-Table \ref{tab:xjtu_calibration} shows the experimental results of cross-validation in terms of calibration performance (D-calibration and C-calibration.
-To measure D-calibration, we slice the predicted survival function, $S(t)$ by model $M$, we slice $S(t)$ into 10\% intervals and accept the null hypothesis that the set $\{S_{i}(d_{i})\}$ is uniformly distributed between $[0,1]$ for all individual distributions $d_{i}$ if the $p$-value of a Pearson's $\chi^2$ test is above 0.05.
-Well-calibrated models have $p$-values greater than 0.05.
-We can see from the table that all models pass the test in 5/5 folds in the $\mathcal{D}_{C1}$ dataset, except BNNSurv, when the load is heavy and the event horizon is short.
-As we decrease the load and the event horizon becomes longer, more models start to fail the calibration test, since the survival curves now have to match the Kaplan-Meier (KM) \citep{kaplan_nonparametric_1958} probabilities over a longer time period.
-The MTLR is the only model that gives D-calibrated survival curves on all datasets, no matter the level of censoring.
+Table \ref{tab:xjtu_calibration} shows the calibration results in terms of D-calibration and C-calibration.
+To measure D-calibration, we slice the predicted survival function, $S(t)$, into 10\% intervals and accept the null hypothesis that the set $\{S_{i}(d_{i})\}$ is uniformly distributed between $[0,1]$ for all individual survival distributions $d_{i}$ if the $p$ value of a Pearson test $\chi^2$ is greater than 0.05.
+Thus, a calibrated survival model has $p$-values greater than 0.05.
+We can see from the table that all models pass the test in five out of five folds under high load, except BNNSurv, which passes the test in four out of five folds.
+As we decrease the load and the event horizon becomes wider, more models fail the D-calibration test.
+MTLR is the only model that gives D-calibrated survival curves in all datasets, regardless of the level of censoring.
 To measure C-calibration specifically for the BNNSurv model, we check if the predicted credible intervals match the observed probability intervals.
 The BNNSurv model is C-calibrated under 25\% censoring in all five folds, but the calibration performance decreases with higher censoring.

-Figure \ref{fig:mean_survival_curves} shows the mean survival curves predicted by covariate-based models and the survival curve by the KM estimator.
-The KM estimator is a nonparametric method for estimating the survival function of a population based on the observed survival time.
+Figure \ref{fig:mean_survival_curves} shows the mean survival curves predicted by the feature-based models and the survival curve by the KM estimator.
+The KM estimator is a nonparametric method for estimating the survival function of a population based only on the event and censoring times.
 Here, we assess KM-calibration visually by observing the agreement between a model's predicted survival probabilities and the observed survival probabilities.
-We assume censoring to be independent, that is, bearings are censored due to reasons unrelated to the event, which means the KM estimator is unbiased, regardless of the proportion of censoring.
-By visual inspection, we see that all models produce survival curves that align with the KM estimate.
+We assume censoring to be independent, that is, bearings are censored due to reasons unrelated to the event, which means that the KM estimator is unbiased, regardless of the proportion of censoring.
+By visual inspection, we see that all models produce survival curves that align with the KM estimates.